GoogleCloudPlatform/esp-v2/src/go/README.md

 ## Prerequisites:

-Since Config Manager utilize the open source go-control-plane, all [requirements](https://github.com/envoyproxy/go-control-plane#requirements) for go-control-plane need to be satisfied.
+Since Config Manager utilizes the open source go-control-plane, all [requirements](https://github.com/envoyproxy/go-control-plane#requirements) for go-control-plane need to be satisfied.